guangLess/tableView-with-APIrequest-.get.post.delete-Swift-/readMe.txt

 Code✪Test

 Things to improve later:
-add customized animation.
-progress bar if slow loading.
-handle no internet situation/ cache data for no network Learn unit testing later.
+add customized animation for transitions. handle no internet situation/ cache data for no network. unit testing.

+Things to fix:
+size classes.
+Abstract code.